Eufeem/Eufeem/README.md

 ### Hi, I'm Carlos García 🎸🧑🏻‍💻

-I'm a Full Stack Developer and really like
+I'm a Full Stack Developer in WM and one of my best things to do in my day are know new technologies to develop front-end and back-end applications.

-💻 I’m currently learning React
+💻 I’m currently learning:
 + React
 + SwiftUI
 + Android